 All in all, comparison shopping is a great method for finding value in Medicare Advantage, Part D, and Medigap.
 Individually, these programs offer private plans with a variety of features, rules, and benefits.

-Recruit and enroll Original Medicare service providers
+Recruit doctors and facilities for Original Medicare

 Review medical records as needed for claims

-Handle inquiries from service providers
+Handle inquiries from service providers, like doctors

 The Importance of Local Coverage Determinations

 Local coverage determinations help the system work consistently by providing peer guidance to the process of review and approval of billings and procedures.

 When a claim occurs, Medicare requests the member to send the claim to the carrier responsible for the area in which the claim occurred.

 Filing a Claim with the Designated Carrier

 Often, the carrier receiving your claim may ask for more information to confirm the facts and may review medical records if needed to understand the situation.

 For example, they may customer rather than Medicare, bill the wrong amount, or fail to bill Medicare at all.

-MACs Service Customer and Providers
+MACs Service Customers and Providers

-The MACs cover most of the processing that occurs in claims, disputes, and appeals.
-The learn and grow in knowledge and experience and help the system expand its ability to recognize situations and make decisions that carry out the intent of the laws and promote positive patient outcomes.
+In conjunction, they learn and grow in knowledge and experience and help the system expand its ability to recognize situations and make decisions that carry out the intent of the laws and promote positive patient outcomes.

-There are twelve (Part A/B) MACs covering the fifty states and territories; there are four MACs for durable equipment processing (called DME MACS).
+In total, there are twelve Part A/B MACs covering the fifty states and territories; there are four MACs for durable equipment processing (called DME MACS).